-BGS was founded in 1835 as the Ordnance Geological Survey.
-It became the Geological Survey of Great Britain and Ireland (1845–1906), Geological Survey of Great Britain (1906–1965), and the Institute of Geological Sciences (1965–1984) before being renamed the British Geological Survey.
+The BGS was founded in 1835 as the Ordnance Geological Survey.
+It became the Geological Survey of Great Britain and Ireland (1845–1906), then the Geological Survey of Great Britain (1906–1965), and the Institute of Geological Sciences (1965–1984), before being renamed the British Geological Survey.

-- administrative records of BGS and its predecessors, covering UK operations
+- Administrative records of the BGS and its predecessors, covering UK operations.

-- administrative and scientific records of BGS, and its predecessors, covering overseas operations
+- Administrative and scientific records of the BGS and its predecessors, covering overseas operations.

-- personal papers of BGS staff and other individuals associated with BGS
+- Personal papers of BGS staff and other individuals associated with the BGS.

-Please notify us in advance of your visit by e-mail to the archives or phone 0115 936 3247
+Please notify us in advance of your visit by emailing the BGS Archivist or phone 0115 936 3247.